Jane Goldman: Screenwriting

 Goldman co-wrote the 2020 adaptation of Daphne du Maurier's Gothic romance Rebecca, directed by Ben Wheatley.

 Upcoming projects

-According to Deadline in May 2024, Goldman and her screenwriter daughter, Honey Goldman, were in negotiations to write Barbarella, a remake of the 1968 science fiction classic.
-Edgar Wright was in negotiations to direct at that point, with Sydney Sweeney in the lead role and Sony Pictures as the distributor.
+In May 2024, Goldman and her screenwriter daughter, Honey Goldman, were in negotiations to write Barbarella, a remake of the 1968 science fiction classic.
+Edgar Wright was in negotiations to direct, with Sydney Sweeney in the lead role and Sony Pictures as distributor.

 In popular culture

 Alongside her husband, broadcaster Jonathan Ross, Goldman appeared as a character in Neil Gaiman's short story "The Facts in the Case of the Departure of Miss Finch" in 1996.
 Gaiman is a personal friend of the couple.